clicknium/clicknium-docs/doc/developtools/vscode/connecttocloud.md

 ## Sign Out
 1. Click the user icon in the lower left corner.
-2. Hover the mouse over the clicknium user and select `Sign Out` from the pop-up menu.
+2. Hover the mouse over the Clicknium user and select `Sign Out` from the pop-up menu.